If you are a GoPro user or any alternative action camera user for that matter, you know what the fisheye effect does.

 No focus control: Cameras with the fisheye wide-angle lens does not have focus control.

 To wrap this up you basically have 2 options.

-First is to remove the fisheye effect in pre-production, when you shoot.
+The first is to remove the fisheye effect in pre-production when you shoot.
 Do this by using the Linear mode or Narrow field of view.